Allen Salter

 Allen Salter (11 October 1936 - 13 January 2011) was a Canadian weightlifter.
 He competed in the men's featherweight event at the 1964 Summer Olympics.
 Salter was named as Ottawa's athlete of the year in 1962.

+In 1960, Salter attended the Canadian Weightlifting Championships in Québec City.
+There, he won his first of eight consecutive national titles.
+In 1994, he became a member of the Smiths Falls Sports Hall of Fame, located in Ontario, Canada.